-Component 1 accounts for 60% of the final grade and centres around the development of a Personal Investigation into a subject identified by the student.
-Students begin Component 1 at the start of Year 12 and finish in January of Year 13.
+Component 1 accounts for 60% of the final grade and centres around the development of a Personal Investigation into a theme identified by the student.
+Students begin Component 1 in Lent 1 of Year 12 and finish in January of Year 13.
+As part of Component 1, students are required to write an essay between 1000 - 3000 words that explores their chosen theme.

 Component 2 accounts for the other 40% of the final grade.
 In this Component students respond to a theme set by the exam board.
-This

-Component offers students the opportunity to respond to a given starting point and work towards an outcome which demonstrates the skills and ability to communicate visual meaning.
+This Component offers students the opportunity to respond to a given theme and work towards an outcome which demonstrates the skills and ability to communicate visual meaning.
 The outcome is completed under time restricted conditions.
 Students begin the Component in January of Year 13 and finish in April (dates vary depending on the date for external moderation set by the exam board).